Judge to Fox News: Don't make me 'look like an idiot' over Rupert Murdoch testifying

 Officials from Fox said this week that Dominion had sought to limit the network's First Amendment arguments, pointing to sealed motions that Fox claims would limit its attorneys from referencing newsworthiness in the network's defense.

-Yet Fox attorneys also specifically push back against Dominion's assertion that culpability could extend to the executives and board members of Fox News' parent company, Fox Corp.
+Yet Fox attorneys also specifically push back against Dominion's assertion that culpability could extend to the executives and board members of Fox Corp.

 The case, which was filed last year, has so far uncovered thousands of documents that attorneys intend to use as trial exhibits and has prompted scores of depositions.